A regular question received by our consultants is that of who to tip and how much while on safari in Africa.

 South Africa, Lesotho, Swaziland, Namibia and parts of Mozambique all accept South African Rands (ZAR) as tips.
 Zimbabwe, who have no local currency anymore, accept US$, Botswana Pula and ZAR.
 They’ve also recently accepted the Australian Dollar, Chinese Yuan, Japanese Yen and Indian Rupee as legal tender.

-Tipping with US$ in East Africa is generally acceptable, although even there, for smaller amounts, local currency is preferred.
+Tipping with US$ in East Africa is generally acceptable, although even there, for smaller amounts, the local currency is preferred.
 Exchanging foreign currency may not be easy for some people working with smaller amounts, such as porters.

 To get around this, we advise changing a small amount – using this guide you can calculate about how much you’ll need for tipping during your stay in each country – of money into the local currency, and asking for it small denominations.